If an NHS negligence injury has set you back, we'll help you move forward

-According to a recent report published by the NHS Litigation Authority (NHSLA), NHS England has seen an increase in costs associated with clinical negligence claims in recent years.
-Several factors have contributed to the rise, including the increase in both the number of patients treated and the number of reported incidents.
+According to a recent report published by NHS Resolution (formerly NHS Litigation Authority), NHS England has seen an increase in costs associated with medical negligence claims in recent years.

-The NHSLA was founded in 1995 to defend any claims against the NHS.
-The NHSLA has pledged to:
+NHS Resolution was founded as The NHS Litigation Authority in 1995 to defend any claims against the NHS.
+NHS Resolution has pledged to:

 "ensure that claims made against the NHS are handled fairly and consistently, with due regard to the interests of both patients and the NHS."

-Only 2% of cases dealt with by the NHSLA reach court, with the Authority preferring, where possible, to settle cases via mediation or other forms of alternative dispute resolution.
+Only 2% of cases dealt with by NHS Resolution reach court, with the Authority preferring, where possible, to settle cases via mediation or other forms of alternative dispute resolution.
 Reaching an out-of-court settlement saves both parties time and stress associated with taking formal legal action, and, crucially, reduces costs.

-Wherever possible, the NHSLA seeks to offer the option of an independent mediation service.
-This service is intended to give the parties involved to meet, if they wish, to discuss the matter, agree a settlement and for the negligent party to offer an apology or explanation to the Claimant.Back to top
+Wherever possible, NHS Resolution seeks to offer the option of an independent mediation service.
+This service is intended to give the parties involved to meet, if they wish, to discuss the matter, agree a settlement and for the negligent party to offer an apology or explanation to the claimant.

 Demonstrating that negligence has occurred can be complex as its definition may be regarded differently by various medical experts.

-Compensation may only be claimed if it can be demonstrated that ‘on the balance of probability' the treatment was carried out negligently, meaning the care received fell below medically acceptable standards and this failing directly caused the injury.
+You can only claim compensation if it can be demonstrated that ‘on the balance of probability' your treatment was carried out negligently - meaning the care received fell below medically acceptable standards and this failing directly caused the injury.